(PHP 5 < 5.4.0, PECL sqlite >= 1.0.3)

 <?php

-sqlite_open('mysqlitedb');
+$dbhandle = sqlite_open('mysqlitedb');

-$query sqlite_exec($dbhandle"UPDATE users SET email='jDoe@example.com' WHERE username='jDoe'"$error);
+$query = sqlite_exec($dbhandle, "UPDATE users SET email='jDoe@example.com' WHERE username='jDoe'", $error);

-"Error in query: '$error'");
+exit("Error in query: '$error'");

 } else {

-'Number of rows modified: 'sqlite_changes($dbhandle);
+echo 'Number of rows modified: ', sqlite_changes($dbhandle);

 }